 6. VPNs are illegal in some countries

 Another reason to be cautious about using a VPN is that it may be illegal in the country where you are.
-While VPNs are legal throughout most of the world, some countries have restrictions or laws against using a VPN.
+While VPNs are generally legal throughout most of the world, some countries have restrictions or laws that prohibit or limit their use.

 Select countries where VPNs are illegal or restricted: